silvia-odwyer/Onyx/README.md

-# NodeJS Discord Bot
+# Onyx Discord Bot
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)
 ![GitHub top language](https://img.shields.io/github/languages/top/badges/shields.svg)
 ![GitHub last commit](https://img.shields.io/github/last-commit/google/skia.svg)
 ![Powered by NodeJS](https://img.shields.io/badge/powered%20by-nodejs-blue.svg)

+Onyx is a multi-purpose media and utility bot, containing over 50 commands to help you bring the best of the web to your server.

+Make memes, send electronic cards, get answers to everything, and more, with Onyx.
+This bot is powered by Node.JS, and coded using the Discord.JS library.

-[UPDATE 15.06.2018: Get stickers from GIPHY!
-See below] Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot powered by Node.JS, and coded using the Discord.JS library.
+Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot powered by Node.JS, and coded using the Discord.JS library.

-Onyx has over forty commands, including those for:
+Onyx has over fifty commands, including those for:
 - meme generation
 - gif and sticker searching
 - searching YouTube